Demoom/Air_Ticket_Scrapy/README.md

 # XieCheng_AirlineScrapy
-Code to get XieCheng Airline 90 days lowest price every hour, run script for 30 days and for future data analysis.
+Code to get 90 days lowest price of four cities every hour, run script automaticlly by deploy it in Cloud server.
+Prepare for future data analysis.

 ## What this code do
 When you want to buy airline tickets in XieCheng, after you pick origin, destination and date you will see two sections,